DaBest890/cody-bots/README.md

 ![Image](https://github.com/user-attachments/assets/de0488cf-9421-4b7d-a322-34e77eeba1eb)

 Remember to configure your directory correctly as you will need to find this as you develop.
-My directory for my projects is: C:\Users\Maximo\IdeaProjects and I am cloning the project inside the body-bots folder
+My directory for my projects is: C:\Users\Maximo\IdeaProjects and I am cloning the project inside the body-bots project folder

 Ensure the project location is correct